Prostate Cancer: A Comprehensive Guide

 Prostate cancer occurs when cells in the prostate gland grow out of control.
 The prostate is a walnut-sized gland that sits below the bladder and surrounds the urethra.
 It produces fluid that helps make semen.

 This cancer affects millions of men worldwide.
-In the United States alone, about 268,000 men are diagnosed each year.
+In the United States, hundreds of thousands of men are diagnosed each year, although the estimate changes from year to year.
 Most cases develop in men over 65, though it can occur in younger men too.

 The good news is that many prostate cancers grow very slowly.
 Some men live their entire lives with prostate cancer without it ever causing serious problems.
 However, some types can be aggressive and spread quickly, which is why early detection and proper medical care are so important.

-When doctors find prostate cancer early, treatment options are much better.
+When prostate cancer is found before it has spread, outcomes are generally very favorable and several management options may be available, including active surveillance for some cancers.
 Regular check-ups with your doctor can help catch cancer before it becomes dangerous.
 Understanding your personal risk factors helps you decide when to start screening.

 Symptoms & Signs

 Early prostate cancer usually doesn't cause noticeable symptoms.
-This is why regular screening is so important for men at risk.
+Because early prostate cancer often causes no symptoms, men at risk should discuss the potential benefits and harms of PSA screening with a healthcare professional.
 When symptoms do appear, they often relate to urination or sexual function.

 • Difficulty urinating - weak stream, trouble starting or stopping, or frequent urination especially at night